 ADVANCE participants, staff, and instructors from out of town reside in University Place 2 (UP2), an air-conditioned dormitory on Northwestern State’s campus.
 UP2 has suites with two bedrooms, two bathrooms, and a kitchenette with a small microwave, dorm-size refrigerator, and a sink.
 The bedrooms are either shared, meaning the student will have a roommate, or private, meaning the student will not have a roommate.
 Therefore, the suites can house two to four students.
 Regardless of housing assignments, tuition remains the same for all students.

 Each student is assigned to an RA group comprised of 10 to 14 students.
 Roommate assignments are made by the Coordinator of Residential Life (CRL) and are based on student age and similar likes and interests.
-After students are accepted to ADVANCE, they will be mailed a form to complete for the CRL to use when assigning students to an RA group and when pairing students with a suitemate or roommate.
+After students are accepted to ADVANCE, they will be emailed a form to complete for the CRL to use when assigning students to an RA group and when pairing students with a suitemate or roommate.
 Housing requests will be considered, but it may not be possible to accommodate all requests.
-ADVANCE students are placed on same sex halls and students may not visit a hall of members of the opposite sex.
-Any student who violates this policy may be dismissed from ADVANCE.
+ADVANCE students are placed on same gender halls and students may not visit a hall where those of the opposite gender reside.
+Any student who violates this policy will be dismissed from ADVANCE.

 For questions about the dorm or other residential concerns, please call the ADVANCE office at 318-357-4500 or email email@example.com.